derivexyz/v1-core/docs/contracts/poolhedger.md

 ### Function `getHedgingLiquidity(contract ICollateralShort short, uint256 spotPrice) → uint256 pendingDeltaLiquidity, uint256 usedDeltaLiquidity external`

+Returns pending delta hedge liquidity and used delta hedge liquidity

+include funds potentially transferred to the contract

 ### Function `hedgeDelta() external`

-Retrieves the netDelta from the OptionGreekCache and updates the hedge position.
+Retrieves the netDelta from the OptionGreekCache and updates the hedge position based off base

+     asset balance of the liquidityPool minus netDelta (from OptionGreekCache)

 ### Function `updateCollateral() external`